algolia/docsearch/docs/src/config-file.md

 }
 ```

-Selectors can be passed as string, or as objects containing a `selector` key.
+Selectors can be passed as strings, or as objects containing a `selector` key.
 Other special keys can be set, as documented below.

 ```json